filecoin-project/community/projects/application/Filscout.md

  - Twitter: IPFSUnion_CN
 ## How to Contribute
 <!--How can the community contribute to your project?-->
-You can send an Email to tech@ipfsunion.cn, or you can leave a comment in the [GitHub Discussion](https://github.com/filecoin-project/community/discussions/94]).
+You can send an Email to tech@ipfsunion.cn, or leave a comment in the [GitHub Discussion](https://github.com/filecoin-project/community/discussions/94]).